mikelevins/bard/docs/bard.md

 **Comparing**

-The protocol that handles comparing values for equality and equivalence.
+Comparing values for equality and equivalence.

     = [Number]& -> Boolean

 **Constructing**

-The protocol that handles constructing and initializing new values.
+Constructing and initializing new values.

     initialize Anything & -> Anything